 Now enter or paste the URL(s) that you want to download to the Web Addresses box and click Next.
 If the URL requires authentication, click the Add URL button and you get to enter the login and password for the URL.
 Click Next and Finish.
 HTTrack will now start crawling the given URL and download files that it finds.

-The best program to download all files and subfolders from FTP server is obviously a FTP client software such as FileZilla Client because they understand FTP commands and are able to crawl recursively into subfolders without problems.
-In the FileZilla Client, all you need to do is enter the FTP address on the Host box, enter username and password if it requires authentication or leave it blank if not, and click the Quickconnect button.
+The best program to download all files and subfolders from an FTP server is of course going to be dedicated FTP client software like FileZilla.
+They obviously understand FTP commands and are able to crawl recursively into subfolders without problems.
+In FileZilla Client, all you need to do is enter the FTP address in the Host box, enter a username and password if it requires authentication, or leave it blank if not, and click the Quickconnect button.

-Once you’re logged in, simply right click at the folder at the right pane and select Download which will start downloading all files and folders from the selected directory.
+Once you’re logged in, simply right click on a folder in the right pane and select Download which will start downloading all files and folders from the selected directory.